 One thing that you will notice immediately is that even at this lower end of the price range all the top brands are in there.
 This just shows how things have moved on since I started.

 My first wetsuit was great but not ideal for triathlon – at the time it was all I could afford.
-If you are interested it’s this one here.
-It is still in great condition and I use it for practising all of the time.
+It is still in great condition and I use it for practicing all of the time.